Energy-Efficient Appliance Upgrades Ranked by Payback Period in California

 In California, gas is relatively cheap compared to electricity.
 At $1.50/therm for gas and $0.30/kWh for electricity, the annual energy cost for cooking on gas is roughly $100-140.
 Switching to induction reduces that to $60-90 — savings of about $40-60 per year.
 At a cost premium of $500-800 to go induction over gas, that's a 10-15 year payback on energy alone.

-The non-energy case for induction is strong: faster boiling, precision temperature control, cool surface reduces burns, and California's health agencies have documented measurably better indoor air quality when cooking on induction vs. gas (gas combustion releases NO2 and CO inside the home).
+The non-energy case for induction is strong: faster boiling, precision temperature control, cool surface reduces burns, and peer-reviewed research has documented measurably better indoor air quality when cooking on induction vs. gas.
+A 2024 Stanford-led study in Science Advances found gas and propane combustion in U.S. stoves raises long-term indoor NO2 exposure, and a 2024 Columbia/Lamont-Doherty study measured a ~56% reduction in daily NO2 after switching from gas to induction (see Sources).

 Incentives: